InsightSSG/eve-netbox-docker/README.md

 ## Quickstart

+Quickstart
+EVE-NG Users
+First make sure that the docker-in-docker container is installed apt update apt install eve-ng-dind

+Create a new lab

+Add the DinD node to the lab.

+Edit the node and check the box allowing DHCP on the eth0 interface Set the console to Telnet
+Add an outbound network to the lab (Management Cloud0 or NAT)

+Connect the node to the cloud

+Turn on the node

+Connect to the console

+Run the following commands

+git clone -b release https://github.com/DataKnox/netbox-docker.git cd netbox-docker docker-compose pull docker-compose up
+Run ip addr to see what the IP address of the node is If using cloud0, wait a few minutes for Netbox to start and connect to the device http://IPADD:8000 If using NAT, add another container like Firefox to the topology, enable DHCP on the container, and access the address like above
+SSH into EVE-NG

+Run the following command

+dc ps -a
+You should see your DinD container running
+Copy the Container ID
+Stop BUT DO NOT Wipe the container in the topology

+Run the following command in the EVE-NG terminal

+dc commit <CONTAINER-ID-GOES-HERE> eve-netbox this will take several minutes because Netbox is over 5GB You now have Netbox in EVE-NG

 To get _NetBox Docker_ up and running run the following commands.
 There is a more complete [_Getting Started_ guide on our wiki][wiki-getting-started] which explains every step.